Pre-Fall 2015 Ph.D. Curriculum

 - This course begins by covering attacks and threats in computer networks, including network mapping, port scanning, sniffing, DoS, DDoS, reflection attacks, attacks on DNS and leveraging P2P deployments for attacks.
 The course continues with cryptography topics most relevant to secure networking protocols.
 Topics covered are block ciphers, stream ciphers, public key cryptography, RSA, Diffie Hellman, certification authorities, digital signatures and message integrity.
 After surveying basic cryptographic techniques, the course examines several secure networking protocols, including PGP, SSL, IPsec and wireless security protocols.
 The course examines operational security, including firewalls and intrusion-detection systems.
 Students read recent research papers on network security and participate in an important lab component that includes packet sniffing, network mapping, firewalls, SSL and IPsec.

-Prerequisite: Graduate standing and EL-GY 5363:* Online version available.
+Prerequisite: Graduate standing. * Online version available.

 Theory Core Area